III. B North - East Region

 (From Silistra to Dobrich road N71)

-To bicyclists intending to head toward Dyrankulak and Balchik, I do recommend to pedal toward Dobrich:
+Bicyclists intending to head toward Durankulak and Balchik, I recommend pedaling toward Dobrich.
+Here are possible 2 routes:

-From Silistra (road N71) to Bogorovo to Kolartsi to Hitovo to Karapelit to Dobrich.
+From Silistra (road N71) to Bogorovo to Srediste to Karapelit to Dobrich.

-In my younger years this route was one of my favourite, maybe I pedalled it more than 10 times.
-My last touring here was the wet July '18.
+In my younger years this route was one of my favorites, maybe I pedaled it more than 10 times.
+My last touring here was July '18.

 The area is beautiful when the wheat are green or yellow, or when the sunflowers are flowering.
 Summertime here is quite hot.

-Along the road between Silistra and Karapelit there are lot of apricot trees, further to Dobrich - cherry trees, which maces pedalling in this area very pleasant from the end of May to the middle of July.
+Along the road between Silistra and Karapelit there are lot of apricot trees, which makes pedaling in this area very pleasant from the end of May to the middle of July.

 Soon all this climbing appeared to be in vain - at Bogorovo you will be again in the altitude of Silistra.

-Further toward Dobrich pedalling is extremely pleasant.
+Further toward Karapelit pedalling is extremely pleasant.
 As I have mentioned, along the road between Silistra and Karapelit there are lot of apricot trees,

 Dobrich is the main town of this district.
 Overnight accommodation in it is not a problem.